szczyglis-dev/py-gpt/README.md

 - A new option has been added to the `Web Search` plugin: `web_index_query`, which allows for indexing a web and external content in a temporary index (in memory) and quickly querying its content.
 Works similar to `query_file` command.
 - The `read_file` command has been expanded to handle multiple files at once.
+- Added `Log and debug events` option to Developer settings.

 # 2.1.8 (2024-03-03)